cshoben/cs201-resources/troubleshooting.md

 If the fingerprint does not match, you’re using the wrong key.
 Try uploading the correct public key to GitLab or generate a new one.

 Prior to generating a new key, make sure any other SSH keys are deleted.
 Navigate to your This PC (Windows) or /Users/yourUsername (Mac) folder, navigate to the .ssh folder, and delete all contents inside, which will allow you to start over from scratch.

-TODO DANIEL: installation guide link
 </details>

 <details>
 <summary>I get the following error when doing git add .: “fatal: Not a git repository (or any of the parent directories)”.</summary>
 <br>
-The error message means the current directory your Terminal/Bash/CMD is in is not a Git repository. **_Make sure you’re working in the correct directory: it should be the root of your project folder for this specific assignment_**, typically named after the project name.
+The error message means the current directory your Terminal/Bash/CMD is in is not a Git repository. **Make sure you’re working in the correct directory: it should be the root of your project folder for this specific assignment** , typically named after the project name.

 In particular, make sure you’re NOT in the src folder, and NOT in a generic workspace for the course (e.g. “CS201”).